 What do I mean about facilitating arithmetic?
-As an example, consider adding the binary representations of -1 and 1 above.
+As an example, consider adding the binary representations of -1 and 1.
 Nice, right?

-Finally note that the set of computer integers is not closed under arithmetic, with R reporting an overflow (i.e., a result that is too large to be stored as an integer using 4 bytes):
+Finally note that the set of computer integers is not closed under arithmetic.
+We get an overflow (i.e., a result that is too large to be stored as an integer of the particular length):